ITR-2 vs ITR-4: Key Differences & Which Form to Choose

 • Determine If You Have Business Income: Income from business or profession generally requires ITR-3 or ITR-4.
 But if you opt for presumptive taxation (a simpler, lump-sum method), ITR-4 applies.
 For detailed business income reporting, ITR-2 is not applicable.

-• Limitations on House Property Income: If you own multiple house properties, you cannot declare this in ITR-4; use ITR-2 instead.
+• Limitations on House Property Income: If you own more than two house properties, you cannot declare this in ITR-4; use ITR-2 instead.

 • Review Tax Audit Requirements: If you are subject to tax audit due to your business or profession income, ITR-4 is not appropriate.